 The morning routine is tough on a lot of families.
 If you’re struggling to get your kids off to school each day, you are not alone.
 At Empowering Parents, we hear this every day from parents just like you.
 Morning arguments, battles of will, and power struggles happen for families every day.
 The good news is that you can turn your mornings around.
 And although your kids may not thank you for it, everyone will benefit.

-Maybe you started out the school year on the right foot.
-All those late summer discussions about your kids getting organized, laying their clothes out the night before, getting out of bed on time, fixing their own breakfast, getting through the morning without arguments—you really thought you got through to them.
+Maybe you started the school year on the right foot.
+All those late summer discussions about your kids getting organized, laying their clothes out the night before, getting out of bed on time, fixing their own breakfast, getting through the morning without arguments—you thought you got through to them.
 And maybe things went relatively smoothly—for the first few days.

-But here we are, near the end of the first month back to school, and all those old behaviors are back.
+But here we are, in the middle of the school year, and all those old behaviors are back.
 Your child might have even added some new annoying behaviors to the mix!

 Here are some practical tips to help mornings go a little more smoothly for everyone.